wargreen/netjack_pifm/README.md

 * git clone this repo
 * cd netjack_pifm
 * ./netajack_fm.sh
+OR
+* git clone this repo
+* cd netjack_pifm
+* sudo ./install.sh -i -d # This will be install this script, dependencies and enable the systemd service

 On your other computer :
 * Start your jack server (eg with $jack_control start)